 5. Mail-in Rebates

 Consumers often miss out on serious savings by failing to mail in rebates for discounts, said consumer and money-saving expert Andrea Woroch.
 If you buy something because the retailer or manufacturer is offering money back through a rebate, take the necessary steps to actually get your money.

 “Make sure to keep your receipt and the packaging for products that require rebates and complete and mail the rebate immediately,” Woroch said.
 “If you regularly forget to mail in that rebate, then skip those sale items and look for instant rebates or in-store coupons that offer immediate savings.”

 6. Lottery Tickets

-Americans spent more than $73 billion on lottery tickets in the 2015 fiscal year, the latest year for which figures are available from the North American Association of State and Provincial Lotteries.
+Americans spent more than $7.5 billion on lottery tickets in the 2017 fiscal year, according to CNN.
 The NASPL insists that your odds of winning the lottery aren’t worse than being struck by lightning.
 They’re not much better, though.
 Over a recent three-year period, there were 82 winning tickets that shared or won an entire Powerball or Mega Millions jackpot, according to NASPL.
 During that same period, there were 76 lightning fatalities in the U.S., according to the National Oceanic and Atmospheric Administration.

 But for every winner, there are far more losers.
 To increase your odds of getting a return on your money, put the cash you would have spent on lottery tickets toward paying down debt or boosting your retirement savings.